d3jawu/ectype/README.md

 # Ectype

 Ectype is a "language extension" that uses a library and type-checker in tandem to bring new language features like type safety, runtime validation, and more, directly to vanilla JavaScript.
-Declare types and validate foreign data, all from the familiar syntax of JavaScript, backed by the guarantees of full static type-coverage, without needing to build or transform your code.

 **If you are here from the Strange Loop talk, some syntax around variants has changed!
 Check the demo file for a refresher.**